 Freshman Urban Program is a freshman pre-orientation program that introduces students to MIT and the surrounding community through service activities and discussion of urban issues.

-The FSILG&D Community Service Challenge is a challenge to MIT students to rally around their fraternities, sororities, independent living groups, and dorms to participate in community service and compete for the Service Cup.
+The Community Service Challenge provides an opportunity for MIT students to rally around their fraternities, sororities, independent living groups, and residence halls to participate in community service and compete for the Service Cup.

-ReachOut: Help Teach a Child to Read is a literacy tutoring program that matches MIT students with children at a local after school center.
+ReachOut: Share the Joys of Math and Reading With a Child is a literacy tutoring program that matches MIT students with children at a local after school center.

 If you can’t find what you’re looking for through PSC programs or student service groups, there are a number of ways to volunteer in the community.
 Come in to the PSC to discover a wide variety service opportunities at nearby community agencies.
 Stop by room 4-104 to pick up some "Volunteer Resource Guides" about these opportunities or download them here.